alastria/alastriaID-truffle-contracts/README.md

 **test**: To test contracts
 **coverage**:To run the script coverage-verify which checks the coverage of the Smart Contracts
 **compile**: To compole the Smart Contracts
-**migrateToRedT** : To run the first three migrations in T network
+**migrateToRedT** : To run the first three migrations in T network.
+The first three consist on:
+  - 1_initial_migration.js which is the initial one which is deployed in all projects which are used with Truffle
+  - 2_deploy_libraries.js which is used to deploy Eidas.sol
+  - 3_deploy_aid_contracts.js which is used to deploy all aid Smart Contracts and safe the addresses of the Smart Contracts on file addresses.json
-**initRedT** : To initialize the Smart Contracts in T network
+**initRedT** : To initialize the Smart Contracts in T network.
+All of them are initialized with 0x0000000000000000000000000000000000000001.
+For this, it is used the migration called 4_initialize_contracts.js
-**deployAnsRedT**: To run migration related to AlastriaNameService in T network
+**deployAnsRedT**: To run migration related to AlastriaNameService in T network.
+With it, you will be able to generate the proxy address and add the first Entity.
+For this, it is used the migration called 5_deploy_ans_contracts.js
-**updateRedT**: To make upgradeables Smart Contracts from T network
+**updateRedT**: To make upgradeables Smart Contracts from T network.
+For this, it is used the migration called 6_update_logic.js
-**migrateToRedB**: To run the first three migrations in Besu Network
+**migrateToRedB**: To run the first three migrations in Besu network.
+The first three consist on:
+  - 1_initial_migration.js which is the initial one which is deployed in all projects which are used with Truffle
+  - 2_deploy_libraries.js which is used to deploy Eidas.sol
+  - 3_deploy_aid_contracts.js which is used to deploy all aid Smart Contracts and safe the addresses of the Smart Contracts on file addresses.json
-**initRedB**  To initialize the Smart Contracts in B network
+**initRedB**  To initialize the Smart Contracts in B network.
+All of them are initialized with 0x0000000000000000000000000000000000000001.
+For this, it is used the migration called 4_initialize_contracts.js
-**deployAnsLocal**:To run migration related to AlastriaNameService in local network
+**deployAnsLocal**:To run migration related to AlastriaNameService in local network.
+With it, you will be able to generate the proxy address and add the first Entity.
+For this, it is used the migration called 5_deploy_ans_contracts.js
-**updateLocal**: To make upgradeables Smart Contracts from T network
+**updateLocal**: To make upgradeables Smart Contracts from Local network.
+For this, it is used the migration called 6_update_logic.js
 **lint**: Linter to identify and fix Style & Security issues in Solidity
 **remixd**: To run remixd and run contracts in Remix
 **dockerTestnetRun**: Run docker with ethereum node in port 8545